Krishna1922/Face-Recognition-Project/README.md

 # Face-Recognition-Project
-This is a python based project which is made by my team under robotics club. which used opencv and face_recognition library of python.
+This is a python based project which is made by me under robotics club. which used opencv and face_recognition library of python.